hylo-lang/specification/spec.md

 4. A receiver modifier may only appear in a function, subscript, or property declaration at type scope.

-5. The `yield` modifier may only appear in a subscript or property declaration.
+5. The `yielded` modifier may only appear in a subscript or property declaration.

 ## Conformance lists